Book of Kells - Thames and Hudson

 The book explains the imagery, describing how animals, including lions, peacocks, and snakes, functioned symbolically, examines the relationship between text and decoration, scribes and artists, as well as technical aspects, including the production of the manuscript, which remains mysterious.
 Exceptional illustrations feature over eighty full-page reproductions in actual size and enlarged details, allowing the reader’s eye to focus on the intricacy of the decoration, which is barely visible in the manuscript itself.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles published.
+Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles published.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced into the publishing world by Thames & Hudson.

 Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.